Honda CB750 and CR750: Nighthawk 750 & CBX750 derived CB750 Models

-Honda responded in the summer of 1991 with the RC38 Nighthawk 750, which was marketed in both North America and Japan, though for the latter only for a single year as the RC39 CB750 Nighthawk.
+Honda responded in the summer of 1991 with the RC38 Nighthawk 750, which was marketed in both North America and Japan.
+The Japanese model was released only as a limited single year run (750 units) and possessed its own designation, RC39 CB750 Nighthawk.
 In the following year, the higher spec RC42 CB750 would debut for European and Japanese markets (in Europe it went by either CB750F2 or CB Seven-Fifty) coinciding with the release of the NC31 CB400 and SC30 CB1000.
 Both the RC38/39 and RC42 were parts-bin specials, mainly being mechanical descendants of the CBX750 yet also borrowing numerous components from other bikes such as the CBR600F2, Goldwing and CB-1.

 The RC38/39 Nighthawk 750 differed from the RC42 CB750 by taking on a more budget-friendly, cruiser-adjacent approach with its packaging; instead of the CB750's dual front disc and single rear disc brake setup, the Nighthawk 750 instead made use with a single disc brake on a larger front 18" wheel and a rear drum brake.
-The fork rake angle on the Nighthawk 750 was slightly increased and conventional twin hydraulic shock absorbers were used instead of the CB750's gas-charged absorbers; the Nighthawk's foot rest were welded to the frame, rather than being interchangeable like on the CB750 and the styling for the Nighthawk was given a more 'retro', smoother reworking that was reminiscent of the Nighthawk bikes of the early 1980s.
-The engine, exhaust, transmission, gearing and gauges were the same on both bikes.
+The fork rake angle on the Nighthawk 750 was slightly increased and conventional twin hydraulic shock absorbers were used instead of the CB750's gas-charged absorbers; The foot pegs were welded to the frame, rather than being interchangeable like on the CB750 and the styling for the Nighthawk was given a more 'retro', smoother reworking that was reminiscent of the Nighthawk bikes of the early 1980s.
+The engine, exhaust, transmission, gearing and gauges were the same on both bikes, though the Nighthawk used a smaller capacity oil cooler.

 In AMC's The Walking Dead, two custom RC38 Nighthawk 750s were used as screen bikes to be ridden by Norman Reedus' character, Daryl Dixon.

 The RC42 CB750 was widely adopted at riding schools throughout Japan to prepare riders for their large motorcycle license exams due in part to its smooth power delivery, predictable handling, neutral ergonomics, reliability and maintainability.

 The entry-level 1992-2008 Nighthawk 250 replicated the Nighthawk 750's styling along with using the Nighthawk nomenclature.